 This is the ideal size and performance pack for the TP3 series and 3” light micro quads.

 Due to the HV versions total utter lack of popularity and interest, we have stopped carrying the HV version.
 We don't blame you for not wanting the HV.
 There's nothing that the HV does better than the standard voltage.
-It's degrades quicker over use cycles.

 About HV vs non-HV: